14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/0dc0c628-9373-4b9d-92c6-9bb23c6775ac-Max-Origin.webp?v=1762724429
     Price: $11.10 USD
-- [Christmas Gingerbread Man Beaded Dangle Earrings - Pretty Melanin](https://np0i0a-pm.myshopify.com/products/christmas-gingerbread-man-beaded-dangle-earrings): Pieces:1-pair Material:Alloy,Pearl beads, crystal beads, PU Care instructions:1.
-Use a soft cloth  - Pretty Melanin Boutique
+- [Christmas Gingerbread Man Beaded Dangle Earrings - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/christmas-gingerbread-man-beaded-dangle-earrings): Pieces:1-pair Material:Alloy,Pearl beads, crystal beads, PU Care instructions:1.
+Use a soft cloth to wipe.
+After each wear, you can use a soft cloth to wipe.
+2. Avoid contact with water, as prolonged exposure to moisture can cause discoloration.
+3. Store properly.
+If not wearing the jewelry for a long time, it is recommended to store it properly to avoid prolonged exposure to air, which can cause oxidation.
+Imported Product Measurements (Measurements by inches) & Size Conversion Size Actual Length One Size 2.6 - Pretty Melanin Boutique
-  Updated: 2025-11-10T09:37:12Z
+  Updated: 2025-11-15T15:28:18Z
   Vendor: Trendsi
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/0a65194d-ea16-40da-9150-cf252d669a4a-Max-Origin.webp?v=1762724226
   Price: $13.24 USD
-- [SO ME Merry Tinsel Lettering Christmas Sweater Top - Pretty Melanin](https://np0i0a-pm.myshopify.com/products/so-me-merry-tinsel-lettering-christmas-sweater-top): The Merry Tinsel Lettering Christmas Sweater Top features festive tinsel lettering for a cheerful  - Pretty Melanin Boutique
+- [SO ME Merry Tinsel Lettering Christmas Sweater Top - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/so-me-merry-tinsel-lettering-christmas-sweater-top): The Merry Tinsel Lettering Christmas Sweater Top features festive tinsel lettering for a cheerful holiday vibe.
+This sweater top is a fun and playful addition to your Christmas wardrobe.
+The tinsel lettering adds a touch of shimmer and sparkle to the design.
+Celebrate the season in style with this merry and festive sweater top.
+Perfect for spreading holiday cheer and adding a touch of whimsy to your outfit.
+Features:Basic style Stretch:Slightly stretchy Material composition:100%POLYESTER Care instructions:Machine wash cold.
+Tumble dry low.
+Imported Product Measurements (Measurements by inches) & Size Conversion Size Bust Top Length S 34 26.5 M 37 27 L 40 27.5 XL 41 28 - Pretty Melanin Boutique
-  Updated: 2025-11-14T21:52:49Z
+  Updated: 2025-11-15T15:28:20Z
   Vendor: Trendsi
   Product Type:
   Availability: Available